Implementation of full and simplified likelihoods in CheckMATE: Validation

 \subsection{\texttt{atlas\_1911\_06660} (SUSY-2018-04)}

-This is a search \cite{ATLAS:2019gti} for production of staus in final states with two hadronic $\tau$-leptons and missing transverse momentum.
+This is a search \cite{ATLAS:2019gti} for the production of staus in final states with two hadronic $\tau$-leptons and missing transverse momentum.
 Two orthogonal signal regions can be combined in a fit for which the full likelihood model is provided.
-The \CM{} implementation includes one of the multijet control regions (CR-A), for which a significant contribution is expected, up to 30\%, from signal events.
+The implementation includes one of the multijet control regions (CR-A), for which a significant contribution is expected, up to 30\%, from signal events.

 The validation plots in Fig.~\ref{fig:191106660} show a similar sensitivity of the best signal region, as well as full and simplified likelihoods.
 In each case, good agreement with the ATLAS result is observed.
-The observed exclusion limits slightly exceed the ATLAS limit, whereas for the expected limits, the best agreement is obtained for the full-likelihood approach, and comfortably inside $1\sigma$ experimental uncertainty.
-It should be noted that including the control region in the full likelihood fit was essential in obtaining the acceptable agreement.
+The observed exclusion limits slightly exceed the ATLAS limit, whereas for the expected limits, the best agreement is obtained for the full-likelihood approach, and comfortably within the experimental $1\sigma$ uncertainty.
+A comparison of observed 95\% CL upper limits on cross section for several representative parameter points is shown in Tab.~\ref{tab:191106660_ul}.
+In the bottom plot of Fig.~\ref{fig:191106660} we additionally compare the expected limits obtained with and without the inclusion of control regions.
+Note that for this search, the signal contribution to the control regions is not negligible.
+Without control regions, the search over-constrains the parameter space, although the discrepancy remains within the 1-$\sigma$ expected uncertainty.